Angus Young’s 1970/71 Gibson SG Standard

 Input Jack back on Top?

 What could explain this whole ordeal about the input jack is the fact that Angus began using the Schaffer–Vega diversity system around this same time (1977).
-Perhaps it could be that Angus was doing something to the guitar in order to accommodate the wireless system into it, so maybe the inputs were used for different setups (wireless vs wired).
+Perhaps it could be that Angus was doing something to the guitar to accommodate the wireless system into it, so maybe the inputs were used for different setups (wireless vs wired).

 This also seems to be confirmed by Fil Olivieri from SoloDallas, who talked about the subject with Ken Schaffer – the person who invented the Schaffer–Vega diversity system.